angelroybernal/docker_kali_ext/README.md

 # Kali Linux Ext
-Simple docker container with some tools used for External Pentest installed.
+Simple docker container with some tools used for Internet Pentest installed.
 Built with docker-compose.